 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Notes: Racial diversity is but a concept.
-Madeira Beach has grown by 4% within the last decade.
+Madeira Beach has maintained its population within the last decade.
 Home prices have by increased 30% since last year.
 This area is popular with "snowbirds" and second home owners.

 Recommended as a Retirement Spot?
 Yes